-Read: Depends on how your team wants to run it.
+Read: It depends on how your team wants to run it.
 For the example shown above, the reader will be the corner.

 A 3×1 set (trips) formation is what we’ll use for our example.
 The corner covering the single receiver will open the reader.
 The wide receiver has two options: run a quick fade route or run a 5 yard out.

 The wide receiver and QB will read depending on how far off the corner is.
 For example, if the corner is pressed upon the receiver, the receiver will run a quick fade route.
-The QB will usually want to place the ball in between 15-25 yards downfield, giving the receiver the best chance to go and make a play.
+The QB will usually want to place the ball between 15-25 yards downfield, giving the receiver the best chance to go and make a play.

 However, if the corner is 10 yards off, the receiver will run a 5 yard out.
 The corner is tight on the receiver in the photo below, which means there must be a fade route run.
 The QB should have the ball in the end zone since they are close to it.

 Triple Option RPO

 Read: The first run read is the backside Defensive End.
 The second run read is the outside linebacker.
 If the Outside Linebacker (OLB) comes up for the QB, he will make his 3rd read, throwing it to the receiver.

 In the play above, Braxton Miller is playing QB for Ohio State.
-The defensive end crashes down to attack the running back, so Miller pulls the ball to run it himself and immediately gets his eyes towards his 2nd read.
+The defensive end crashes down to attack the running back, so Miller pulls the ball to run it himself and immediately gets his eyes toward his 2nd read.

 Read: The QB is reading the safety rolled up about 7 yards away from the defensive end.
 If he comes up for the run, the QB throws the bubble.

 Here we have a double option, meaning the QB can either hand the ball to the running back or throw the bubble.
 The receiver is in a “jet” motion and runs a bubble after the QB snaps the ball.